ofirbeck/devtools-final-project/README.md

 # Joomla Docker Deployment Toolkit

-A professional Docker-based toolkit for deploying, backing up, and restoring Joomla CMS sites with MySQL database.
+A Docker-based toolkit for deploying, backing up, and restoring Joomla CMS sites with MySQL database.

 ## Technologies Used